Container Orchestration

 Secrets can be applied by command or included in extraResources of your own values.yaml file.
 Adapt the data content according to your environment:

-1. To apply secrets by command, save the content as generic-secrets.yaml and use the following command with a path to the secrets file added if necessary:
+1. To apply secrets by command, save the content as mandatory-secrets.yaml and use the following command with a path to the secrets file added if necessary:

 2. To apply secrets via your own values.yaml, add the content at extraResources.
 Proper yaml formatting is necessary.